TraderPilotTraderPilot

 3. The intraday equity trap

 Here's the part that surprises almost everyone.
-At many prop firms, trailing drawdown doesn't follow your closed balance: it follows your intraday equity, which includes the unrealized gains of open positions.
+At TopStep and other firms, trailing doesn't follow your closed balance: it follows your intraday equity, which includes the unrealized gain of open positions.
+Every tick of floating profit raises the floor — even if you give it all back later.

-Confirm with your firm whether the trailing is on closed balance or on intraday equity.
-It completely changes how you should manage your exits.
+Confirm whether your firm's trailing is on closed balance or intraday equity.
+It completely changes how you should manage exits and profit floors.

 04